ZyrilDave/APOLOGY-101/README.md

 	"I apologize for [insert wrongdoing here].
 I now know it [*reason why wrong doing is bad]."
 CORRECT.
 Not only did you awknowlege your action, you stated why what you did was wrong.
 		*reason should never be "it offends/upsets people".
 ```
-		* PROTIP: If you're apology answers the question "what did you do?" then it's a good start.
+		* PROTIP: If your apology answers the question "what did you do?" then it's a good start.
 ## 3. MAKE UP FOR IT (If possible)
 	you cannot do this step until you have done the 1st two.
 	For example, if you said something anti-black and have done the 1st steps, uplift some black voices, share some resources to help black people in need. even if it'll change your feed, do it!
 Show that you care.